 with bookings on this number

-From Tue 16 Dec the Theatre Royal Box Office (282 Hope Street) will open 10am - 6pm Mon - Sat, advance sales for both venues.
+The Theatre Royal Box Office (282 Hope Street) open 10am - 6pm, Mon - Sat, operates advance sales for both venues.

 As the cast rehearse Aladdin we dropped by to capture them in action.